Websites for Property Management

 Phases

-1. 1.Tenant portal with payment integration
+1. 1.Tenant portal with rent payment, lease documents, and notices

-3. 3.Owner portal with reporting
+3. 3.Owner portal with monthly statements, distributions, and document archive

 Core Features